MTDzi/bead_gym/README.md

 # Volumes
 For now, I can definitely imagine a floor-like Volume, i.e., one ensuring objects can take off from the floor, but I'm guessing obstacle definition could make use of this.
+Also a tube along a list of waypoints is foreseeable.
 Nothing more concrete for now.

 # Force calculation